Ferricty/Data-Science-Projects/School Database/README.md

     submit_btn=Button(top_add,activebackground=PANEL_RIGHT_COLOR,cursor="hand2",image=mybtnagreeimg,borderwidth=0,bg=PANEL_RIGHT_COLOR,command=lambda:submit_teacher_or_student(estudiante_o_profesor))
     submit_btn.grid(column=1,row=6,pady=(10,0),padx=5)
 ```
-The following picture shows the windows of create new students and teachers
+The following picture shows the windows to create new students or teachers

 <p align="center">
     <img alt="Widget created until now" src="img/creationstudentteachers.png">
 </p>

-The following picture shows the error message inputs by blanck fields or no students in a group when a professor is created.
+The following picture shows the error message that appears when there are empty fields and when a professor is created in a group without students.

 <p align="center">
     <img alt="Error message input.
 Blanck fields or no students in a group when a professor is created" src="img/errormessagesinput.png">